NLnetLabs/unbound/doc/unbound.conf.rst

         [seconds since 1970] unbound[pid:tid]: type: message.

-    If this option is given, the :ref:`use-syslog:<unbound.conf.use-syslog>` attribute is set to "no".
+    If this option is given, the :ref:`use-syslog<unbound.conf.use-syslog>` attribute is set to "no".
     The logfile is reopened (for append) when the config file is reread, on SIGHUP.